Image credits see below

 Image 4: Sohorab Rabbey, LANDLESS TALE, 2023-2025, Courtesy the artist

-Image 5: Ruxin Liu, Real Events, Real Fantasy, 2023, Courtesy Ruxin Liu
+Image 5: Ruxin Liu, A Kind of Lesbian Desire, 2024, Courtesy Ruxin Liu

 Image 6: Maxime Chabal, Ghost Image, 2024, Courtesy the artist